 Help File CEII or Privileged Material

-The following procedures apply to persons filing information that warrants special treatment as Privileged or Critical Energy Infrastructure Information (CEII).
+The following procedures apply to persons filing information that warrants special treatment as Critical Energy Infrastructure Information (CEII), Privileged, or Protected .
 The procedures vary depending on whether the material is filed via the Commission's eFiling system, submitted on CD/DVD, or filed on paper.
 Additional guidelines on information considered to be CEII is available at the link on the bottom of this page.

 FERC is not responsible for detecting and correcting filer errors, including those related to security designation.
 It is the filer's responsibility to file and label the documents correctly and to ensure that each volume and CD/DVD includes only information with the identical security level.
 If the security level of a document, page, CD/DVD, or file is not marked properly, it may be treated as "public."